djpogo/lazy-scripts/README.md

 ## Script Adjustments

 If your script(s) wait for a `DOMContentLoaded` or `window.load` you need to change that.
 These Events will be long forgotten when your scripts will be loaded, parsed and executed.

 If you use Custom Events, this should be not a problem, the script is embedded in your page and will catch every event you fire.

 ## Browser Support

 lazy-scripts is a plain js library.
 It utilises IntersectionObserver but when no IntersectionObserver is found it will load all scripts directly.
 Your choice to include a IntersectionObserver polyfill or not.

+For IE11 [mdn-polyfills/NodeList.prototype.forEach](https://www.npmjs.com/package/mdn-polyfills) is included, so you can use umd minified source out of the box.